prof-rossetti/nyu-info-2335-201905/notes/travis-ci.md

 # Travis CI

-> Make sure every Pull Request to your project is tested before it's merged.
+> The simplest way to test and deploy your projects...
+At Travis CI we aim to empower people to build and ship great software. - [Travis CI Website](https://about.travis-ci.com/)

 > Travis CI makes it so much easier for us to coordinate the thousands of commits and contributors that flow through the Rails code base.
-The test suite for such a large project is vast, and we wouldn't be catching issues as quickly or smoothly without the help of Travis. - @dhh
+The test suite for such a large project is vast, and we wouldn't be catching issues as quickly or smoothly without the help of Travis. - [Testimonial from @dhh](https://about.travis-ci.com/)

 ## References